 Some features in Outlook 2013 require a Microsoft Exchange Server account.
 Exchange is a collaborative communications server that is used by many organizations.
 Microsoft Office 365 includes Exchange Online and some Internet hosting providers also offer Exchange accounts.

-Note If you are not using an Exchange account, some commands and options mentioned in the Outlook for Mac Help might not appear.
+If an Exchange account isn’t configured in Outlook, some commands and options mentioned in the Outlook Help might not appear.

 Review accounts and account types configured in Outlook